martignoni/moodlebox.net-old/content/help/copy-the-disk-image-on-a-sd-card.en.md

 ---
-title: How to copy the disk image to a SD card?
+title: How to copy the disk image to a SD card
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T16:37:28+00:00